intel/vscode-oneapi-analysis-configurator/README.md

 3. Press `Ctrl+Shift+P ( or View -> Command Palette... )` to open the Command Palette.
 4. Type **Intel oneAPI** and select `Intel oneAPI: Generate tasks`.
 5. Follow the prompts to add targets from your make/cmake oneAPI project.
-6. Run the target from needed folder by selecting `Terminal > Run task...`
+6. Run the target by selecting `Terminal > Run task...`
 7. Select the task to run.
 8. Select a new target or close the window.